 Most of the consumption data is readily available through smart metres, your PPA agreements and any certificates you own currently.
 The answers will show you where hourly matching can help fill the gaps.

-The third is getting hold of the certificates you need
+Getting hold of the certificates you need

 While Ofgem issues a wide variety of hourly certificates, finding certificates that fit your company’s consumption profile can be challenging.